runtimeverification/erc20-semantics/erc20.md

                 | "throw"
 ```

-Since we want our ERC20 specification to be easily incorporated within
+Since we want ERC20-K to be easily incorporated within
 programming languages, a minimal interface needs to be agreed upon.
 Above, we assumed that such a language must include two syntactic categories:
 `AExp` for arithmetic expressions and `BExp` for Boolean expressions.
-Values and addresses are `AExp`s and `Bool` are `BExp`s.
+Values and addresses are `AExp`s and `Bool` values are `BExp`s.
-The constructs above, except for `throw`, correspond to the ERC20 functions.
+The constructs above, except for `throw`, correspond to the ERC20 standard
+functions.
-In K, grammars are defined using the BNF notation with terminals double-quoted.
+In K, grammars are defined using the BNF notation, with terminals double-quoted.
 The constant `throw` will be used as result of functions which perform illegal
 operations and will get the computation stuck.
 Note that all arguments of all functions above are `AExp`.